 You are responsible for verifying that all grades are accurate.
 You have one week after a score has been posted to resolve any grade concerns.
-End of semester grade items need to be resolved immediately.
 Contact your TA if you believe there has been a grading or recording error.
-There is absolutely no grade dispute or adjustment at the end of the term, or reopening missed assignments at later date.
+There is absolutely no grade dispute at the end of the term.

 Please note: Important course information is clearly communicated in this syllabus.
 Assignments and course materials are easily accessible through the CANVAS.
 If you can not find your answer in the resources above, please use the Discussions Board in CANVAS to post questions and to supply answers to your fellow classmates.
-Your instructor may coordinate multiple classes, if you need to email your instructor for private issues, it is absolutely crucial that you write the section number and TA's name in the SUBJECTLINE so it can be put in the correct context.
+Your instructor may coordinate multiple classes, if you need to email your instructor for private issues, it is absolutely crucial that you write the section number and TA's name in the SUBJECT LINE so it can be put in the correct context/addressed by the right person.

-BE SURE TO TURN ON ALERTS/NOTIFICATION(1) from Canvas so that you get timely course information in your UF email.
+BE SURE TO TURN ON ALERTS(1) from Canvas so that you get timely course information in your UF email.

 (1) Announcement, Discussions, Emails, Assignments ...etc.
-For more details: see 'Start Here' module, right above 'Lecture 1' in Course Canvas Homepage.
+For more details: see 'Start Here' module in Course Canvas Homepage, right above 'Lecture 1'.